ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 ----------------------
 From a design perspective, the controller manager functions as a scheduler that triggers updates for asynchronous controllers during the control loop.

-The ROS 2 ``ControllerInterfaceBase`` uses ``AsyncFunctionHandler`` to handle the actual update, which is the same mechanism used by the resource manager to support read/write operations for asynchronous hardware.
+The ROS 2 ``ControllerInterfaceBase`` uses ``AsyncFunctionHandler`` to handle the actual ``update`` callback of the controller, which is the same mechanism used by the resource manager to support read/write operations for asynchronous hardware.
 When a controller is configured to run asynchronously, the controller interface creates an async handler during the controller's configuration and binds it to the controller's update method.
 The async handler thread created by the controller interface has either the same thread priority as the controller manager or the priority specified by the ``thread_priority`` parameter.
-When triggered by the controller manager, the async handler evaluates the timing and then calls the update method if it is due.
+When triggered by the controller manager, the async handler evaluates if the previous trigger is successfully finished and then calls the update method.

 If the update takes significant time and another update is triggered while the previous update is still running, the result of the previous update will be used.
 When this situation occurs, the controller manager will print a missing update cycle message, informing the user that they need to lower their controller's frequency as the computation is taking longer than initially estimated, as shown in the following example: